 *Affiliate Disclaimer: This page might contain some affiliate links.

 Lost Love Unrequited

-The beautiful Icelandic actress, Heida Reed plays Elizabeth with subtly.
+The beautiful Icelandic actress, Heida Reed plays Elizabeth subtly.
 We are not quite sure if Elizabeth really loves Francis, maybe she still loves Ross.
 I don’t think she really knows.
 But her mother is always reminding her what a good catch Francis is.
-AKA Francis is rich $$$
+AKA Francis is the Cornwall Ritchie Rich $$$

 An Urchin and Her Dog, Garrick